{"copy":"Copy","expand":"Expand","collapse":"Collapse","copy_success":"Copied!","copy_error":"Copying failed!"}

 signtool verify C:\test.exe

-It is easier to check by viewing the properties of the file in Windows Explorer.
-You can "dissect" the signature detail down to the detail of the used certificate.
+It is simpler to perform the verification by displaying the file properties in the Windows Explorer.
+You can "dissect" the signature detail down to the very details of the certificate used.

 Has this article been useful?